Cyberspace-Citizenship-Coefficient/Chrome-Plugin/README.md

     - [ ] Store the yellow list (for this session)
     - [ ] Store the green list (for this session)
 - [ ] Clear the local caches
-    - Stretch ish, only needed for MVP
+    - Stretch ish, only needed for MVP  //this goal might not be necessary as once we close Chrome and open it up again then the local cache will be cleared

 - [ ] Hit the newest lambda to see if the sites are good, bad, or ugly
     - Waiting for other work, just fake it for now